The Mining Law Review: Uzbekistan

 Depending on the type of goods (such as equipment using radioactive substances), a special import licence may apply.

-For goods originating from one of the 46 countries to which Uzbekistan provides most-favoured-nation treatment, customs duties are paid according to the rates established by the law.
+For goods originating from one of the 4739 countries to which Uzbekistan provides most-favoured-nation treatment, customs duties are paid according to the rates established by the law.
 If the country of origin is not a country with most-favoured-nation treatment, customs duties are paid at a double rate.
+Besides, there is a list of 10 countries with which Uzbekistan has agreed a bilateral free trade regime.40

 Regarding the engagement of the services of foreign companies, the law does not restrict such engagement and qualifies it as the import of services.
 The law requires such import contracts to be executed in writing.